hashicorp/design-system/website/docs/components/form/textarea/partials/code/component-api.md

 ### Form::Textarea::Base

 The "base" component under the hood uses the Ember `Textarea` built-in component.
-Please refer to the [`Textarea` API documentation](https://api.emberjs.com/ember/release/classes/Ember.Templates.components/methods/Textarea?anchor=Textarea) for more details.
+Refer to the [`Textarea` API documentation](https://api.emberjs.com/ember/release/classes/Ember.Templates.components/methods/Textarea?anchor=Textarea) for more details.

 In addition this component provides this extra API: